-His considerable discography of over 350 recordings showcases his collaborations with some of the world’s greatest orchestras, including the Philadelphia Orchestra, London Symphony Orchestra, Berlin Radio Symphony Orchestra, Orchestre National de France, Tokyo Philharmonic Orchestra, Los Angeles Chamber Orchestra, New York Chamber Symphony, and Seattle Symphony, among others.
+His considerable discography of over 350 albums showcases his collaborations with some of the world’s greatest orchestras, including the Philadelphia Orchestra, London Symphony, Berlin Radio Symphony, Orchestre National de France, Tokyo Philharmonic, Los Angeles Chamber Orchestra, New York Chamber Symphony, and Seattle Symphony, among others.

-Mr. Schwarz began his professional career as co-principal trumpet of the New York Philharmonic and has held leadership positions with Mostly Mozart Festival, Royal Liverpool Philharmonic Orchestra, Los Angeles Chamber Orchestra, and New York Chamber Symphony.
-As a guest conductor of both opera and symphony, he has worked with many of the world’s finest orchestras and opera companies.
+Mr. Schwarz began his professional career as co-principal trumpet of the New York Philharmonic and has held leadership positions with the Mostly Mozart Festival, the Royal Liverpool Philharmonic, the Los Angeles Chamber Orchestra, and the New York Chamber Symphony.